-First, clean your bathtub well.
+If you are using your tub, first, clean your bathtub well.
 If you’re not able to bend over to do it, have someone clean it for you.
-You want to make sure your tub is clean as you have an open wound.
+You want to make sure your tub is super clean as you have an open wound.

 Fill your tub with just enough water to submerge your lady bits.
 You can use either warm or cold water, so experiment with what temperature feels best to you.

 Add epsom salt and essential oil.
 I personally chosen lavender oil which is incredibly relaxing.
 Make sure you do your research and choose a high quality essential oil, as you have an open wound.
-I personally love this brand.
+Here are a few great ones!

 My doula recommended epsom salt for a variety of soothing both while pregnant and postpartum.
 Epsom salt baths helps reduce swelling, discourage infection and encourages healing.
 I recommend buying it in bulk to not only make it more affordable, but also because you’re going to use a lot of it postpartum!

 There are many good quality epsom salt soaks and pre-made postpartum mixes that are available for purchase from a variety of places.
 Here are a few of my favorites from Amazon:

 Use soft towels that you don’t mind getting stained to pat dry (don’t rub!!).